 I work for an ITO or ITP – what about me?

 If you work for an ITO or an ITP then nothing will change for you in 2019.
 There is still a need for people to support, educate and train learners and apprentices.
-Any decisions will not change what you do overnight so we need people to keep doing what they do well – educating learners and supporting educational delivery.
+Any decisions will not change what you do overnight so we need people to keep doing what they do well – educating and supporting educational delivery.
 We will keep everyone well informed about what is happening throughout any possible transition and the timing of any changes in the future.